Moo-hub/GplusAPP/docs/SECURITY_GUIDE.md

 1. **Do not** disclose it publicly in GitHub issues
 2. Email [security@gplusapp.example.com](mailto:security@gplusapp.example.com) with details
 3. Allow time for the issue to be addressed before public disclosure

+## Secret Scan Failure Response

+When a secret scan fails in CI/CD:

+1. Halt merge immediately and mark the PR as blocked.
+2. Investigate with `git log -S <keyword>` to locate the offending commit(s).
+3. Create a clean branch from `origin/main` and cherry-pick only safe commits, excluding affected ones.
+4. Rotate/revoke any exposed secrets at the provider.
+5. Rerun the secret scan workflow and verify results.
+6. Log the incident in `docs/SECURITY_LOG.md` with date, branch, commits, actions taken.